kmamal/node-sdl/README.md

 * `<boolean>`

-Will be `true` if the window is destroyed.
+Is `true` if the window is destroyed.
-A destroyed window object should not be used any further.
+A destroyed window object must not be used any further.

 ### window.destroy()